amitkma/amitkma/README.md

 ### Hi there 👋

+Android developer by day, Backend developer by night.
+I work at [/e/ foundation](https://e.foundation/).

+You can follow me on [Twitter](http://twitter.com/iamitkma)

 <!--
 **amitkma/amitkma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.